noodlefrenzy/coreos-azure/README.md

 $ sudo docker push timpark/ubuntu
 ```

-You won't be able to do this because timpark is my namespace, but this is the workflow when you go to do this for real with your own set of containers.
+You won't be able to do this because timpark is my namespace, but this is the workflow you'll follow when you go to build your own containers.

 ### Building a node.js base image